PrayusShrestha/name-and-shame/README.md

 Welcome to Name and Shame, a website where you can review and read others' reviews of other companies!
 The purpose of Name and Shame is to bring awareness to unethical corporate practices and hold businesses accountable.

-We built this for HacktheNorth 2021!
+We built this for Hack the North 2021!

 ## Table of Contents